bastman/spring-kotlin-exposed/README.md

 # spring-kotlin-exposed
-playground for spring-boot 2.*, kotlin, jetbrains-exposed, postgres, jsonb, flyway, docker
+playground for spring-boot 2.*, kotlin, jetbrains-exposed, postgres (jsonb + cube + earthdistance), flyway, docker

 - Yes, we can talk to a sql db.
 It's easy.
 No rocket science.
 - There is a life besides the "dark art of hibernate / jpa".